microsounds/kagami/readme.md

 authoring webpages from plaintext Markdown files through an easy to use templating system and macro preprocessor.

-Unlike other static site authoring tools, **kagami** stays out of your way and doesn't enforce a specific site layout or force you to prepend your documents with YAML-style frontmatter schemes.
+Unlike other static site authoring tools,
+**kagami** [stays out of your way](#error-handling) and doesn't enforce any particular site layout or demand more information from the user through mandatory environment variables or YAML-style frontmatter blocks at the top of all your documents, it's the _easy-going_ static microblog processor!

 ---------